-Further to this resolution ACPAC appointed a Working Party, led by Peter Loney who was then ACPAC Chair, to investigate the feasibility of creating independent, academic based research centres focused on public accountability and governance particularly focussing on the role of the legislature.
-Consequently the Working Party approached the then Dean of the former Faculty of Business, Economics and Law (now the College of Arts, Social Sciences and Commerce) of La Trobe University, Professor Greg O’Brien, to determine whether the university would be interested in establishing the first such ‘Centre of Excellence’.
+In furtherance of this resolution, ACPAC appointed a Working Party to investigate the feasibility of creating independent, academic based research centres focused on public accountability and governance particularly focussing on the role of the legislature.
+Consequently, the Working Party approached the then Dean of the former Faculty of Law and Management of La Trobe University, Professor Greg O’Brien, to determine whether the university would be interested in establishing the first such ‘Centre of Excellence’.